NateWr/pkp-docs/schema/index.md

 }
 ```

 However, this practice should be *discouraged* in all but exceptional cases.
-Whenever an entity is validated, it should be passed though it's Service class's `validate` method to ensure the appropriate hooks are fired.
+Whenever an object is validated, it should be passed though its Service class's `validate` method to ensure the appropriate hooks are fired.

 ### Deprecating the `Validator` classes

 Some of the old `Validator` classes have been removed.
-Those that remain have been refactored to use Laravel's validation library under-the-hood.
+Those that remain are used by a `FormValidator`.
+They have been refactored to use Laravel's validation library under-the-hood.

 ## SchemaDAO